 Ain’t nobody got time fo dat!

-I choose to live in a manner that is beneficial to the earth, my community, and myself and I feel real good about that.
-If this heavily marketed and profiteered god does turn out to exist I think he’ll understand why I chose to spend my time doing good for the sake of all beings rather worshipping him and following his words that are all too frequently corrupted by the human race.
+I choose to live in a manner that is beneficial to the earth, my community, as well as myself, and I feel real good about that.
+If this heavily marketed and profiteered god does turn out to exist then I think he’ll understand why I chose to spend my time doing good for the sake of all beings rather than worshipping him and following his words that are all too frequently corrupted by the human race.

 Hug the next person you see and tell them you’re happy to they are alive.

 June 30 – Day 29 – Washington, Texas